Contact Us

 Once you’re certain that your startup requires a co-founder, the next step is writing a detailed description of the ideal co-founder your organization needs.

-According to Entrepreneur, a complementary co-founder is the first trait to consider when founding a startup.
+According to Entrepreneur, a complementary co-founder is the first trait to consider when building a successful founding team.

 As such, ensure that you aim for a technical co-founder whose characteristics complement the diversity in your skill sets, background, and experiences.